larsdesigns/backdrop-contrib-pet/README.txt

   Recipient callback (optional) - The name of a function which is called to retrieve a list of email recipients, if the uid argument is 0 (not missing, but the number 0).
 This is a function that you provide.
 If there is a nid argument, the node is loaded and passed to this function.

-  Custom tokens (optional) - The standard 'node', 'user', and 'global' tokens are provided.
-Replacements are made for 'node' and 'user' if the nid and uid arguments, respectively, are positive integers.
-If you have custom token handlers which expect an object of type 'node' or 'user', list them here.

 Template Usage Via Links / UI